-The most important step on your year end closing activities should be to prepare the business financial statements as you begin the new year.
+The most important step in your year-end closing activities should be to prepare the business financial statements as you begin the new year.
 Financial statements will assess your performance and position in the year ended.
 A completed financial statements for a small business usually composed of three key components:

-Balance Sheet – a summary of the business financial situation at a particular point ( year end).
+Balance Sheet – a summary of the business financial situation at a particular point ( year-end).
 It shows all your business assets, liabilities and the owner’s equity position.
-Balance sheet shows the liquidity of your firm as well as the key sources of your funding.
+The balance sheet shows the liquidity of your firm as well as the key sources of your funding.

-Income Statement assess the profitability of the business during the financial year.
+Income Statement assesses the profitability of the business during the financial year.
 It compares the business revenues to expenses and the results is either a profit or loss.

 Cash Flow Statement shows the inflows and outflows of cash in your business.
-Cash flow statement is generally prepared under 3 sub-headings:
+Cash flow statement is generally prepared under three sub-headings:

 - Cash flow from operating activities – The core activities of the business such as normal revenues and expenses during the year